db0326/dhanielbolosan.github.io/projects/textswap.md

 </p>

 - **Payment Page**
 The payment page allows users to securely complete transactions for textbooks they wish to purchase.
-However, we were unable to complete its functionality on time and instead is currently a placeholder and does not process actually payments, it is designed to simulate a secure checkout experience.
+However, we were unable to complete its functionality on time and instead is currently a placeholder and does not process payments.
+It is designed to simulate a secure checkout experience.
 <p align="center">
   <img src="../img/textswap/payment.png" width="500px">
 </p>